The Morning Scroll

 Twenty minutes is a small unit.
 It does not scare anybody.
 It is shorter than a commute, shorter than a meeting, shorter than the amount of time most people lose looking for something they just had in their hand.

-That is what makes it easy to spend.
+That is what makes it worth looking at carefully.

 Twenty minutes every morning for 35 years becomes 4,258 hours.
-That is 177 full days of continuous time — handed to a feed before the day had a chance to become intentional.
+That is 177 full days of continuous time, spent in the softest part of the day.

 The morning scroll is not always empty.
 Sometimes it is useful.
 A message matters.
 A headline matters.
 A friend posted something worth seeing.
 The world does not become fake just because it lives on a screen.